lblack1/cpsc236-battlemap/README.md

 # cpsc236-battlemapscripts
-The various scripts for a small, ugly battle map app built with C# and Unity
+The various scripts for a small, ugly battle map app built with C# and Unity, plus the .exe